GinoLin980/Forza-Horizon-realistic-gearbox/README.md

 For normal user just download the exe file and run it

-For advanced user who want to change some values just download the python file
+For advanced user who want to change some values just download the python file,and modify it on editor.

 ## Forked From